September 5, 2018

 Total distance walked: 5.4 miles

 It was a crisp, cold dawn.
-I hadn’t left the tent yet when I heard Broncho pass by on the trail above.
-Poor guy, I can’t imagine hiking with a cough like that.
+I hadn’t left the tent yet when I heard Broncho pass by on the trail above, his distinctive cough gave him away.
 That was the last we heard from him.

 Each night I kept my hiking clothes rolled up at the bottom of my sleeping bag to take up the extra space.
 Instead of air filling the space, which could get cold, my clothes were there.
 In spite of the cold, I slept well and wrote in my journal, “Sleep is #1 to my attitude.”
 But it was so hard to get dressed in the morning, and each morning seemed to be getting colder.
 No wonder we were living up to our name, The Late Starters.